 Frequently, you will want to repeat a series of operations several times.
 Rather than copy the statements that perform these operations many times, you can create a loop that causes the program to perform the same statements over and over a specified number of times.
 This is the concept of a DO loop.
 The DO statement introduces and defines a DO loop.
-Its syntax is where st is the statement label of an executable statement that is the last statement in the DO.loop, var is an integer variable that acts as the index value of the DO loop, and e1, e2, and e3 are integer expressions.
-In this format, e1 is the initial index value, e2 is the loop termination value, and e3 is the optional loop increment/decrement value.
-If you do not specify e3, the compiler assumes an increment of one.
-The values of e1 and e2 may be such that no iterations are performed.
-(See section 11.4.3, DO/66 DO/77 Controls for details.)
+Its syntax is as follows:

-D0 st/[,]var = e1, e2[, e3]
+D0 st/[,]var=e1,e2[,e3]